Noah-Lambe/Gym_Management_System/README.md

 1. Ensure the `DatabaseConnection` class is properly configured to connect to the database.

+2. Update Your Database Credentials:

+   - Open the DatabaseConnection.java file.

+   - Locate the database connection URL, username, and password.

+   - Replace the default PostgreSQL password with your own.

+3. Save the file and restart the application to apply the changes.

 ---

 ## Project Structure and Class Diagram

 For a detailed class diagram and the project directory structure, please check out the [Project Structure and Class Diagram](./structure.md) file.